 Many other therapies are provided during the process of stopping trazodone which can actually help to speed up the process and help reduce or even eliminate discomforts.

 Trazodone is classed as an SARI antidepressant.
 The letters stand for serotonin, agonist, reuptake, inhibitor.
 SARI drugs are thought to be very similar to SSRI drugs, the serotonin reuptake inhibitor type antidepressants.
-Despite the details suggested by these classifications, no-one seems to have a definitive answer to exactly how these various SARI or SSRI drugs work.
+Despite the details suggested by these classifications, no-one seems to have a definitive answer to exactly how SARI or SSRI drugs work.
 In theory, there is an effect that trazodone produces that causes certain natural chemicals to remain suspended along the CNS, that is, within the synaptic cleft, instead of being re-absorbed and used later.
-These serotonin (and possibly other) molecules are suspended or blocked and begin to pool or build-up.
+Serotonin (and possibly other) molecules are suspended or blocked and begin to pool or build-up.
 It is thought that this build-up can chemically lift the depression.
-In time, it is believed that these molecules eventually degrade.
+Over time, it is believed that these molecules eventually degrade.
 These molecules become inert.
 They are lost.
 Since trazodone or any other drug does not create serotonin, it is possible that this manipulation of natural brain chemicals can ultimately create a deficit.
 If this were the case, it would create a shortage of the very chemicals that were theoretically needed to reduce the person’s symptoms.
 This theory seems congruent with a person who may begin to find that these drugs “aren’t working anymore”, or the person’s depression has worsened, or other unusual side effects begin to appear that can overshadow any positive results from the drug therapy.

 Where trazodone was prescribed for insomnia, for instance, the person’s insomnia might re-emerge, possibly more troublesome than it was before the drug was started.
 There are published research findings which as of this writing do not recommend trazodone for chronic insomnia.
 (2) Thankfully, there are other ways used at the Alternative to Meds Center designed to improve sleep that are not drug-based treatments.
 If a person was prescribed trazodone for insomnia, now may be the time to consider other treatment options.